 The pattern includes information about the gauge and accessories you will need.
 It is divided clearly into several sections focusing on each part of the construction: Cuff, Leg, Heel, Heel Flap, Gusset, Foot, and Toe.

-The kitchener grafting technique presented here isn’t as well written as another one that I have come across.
-If you are new to kitchener grafting, I highly recommend learning it from TECHknitter at http://techknitting.blogspot.sg/2007/05/easier-way-to-kitchener-stitch-also.html.
+The hole in the toe is closed or grafted together using the kitchener graft stitch.
+The kitchener grafting technique presented in the pattern is not as well written as another one that I have come across.
+If you are new to this technique, I highly recommend learning it from TECHknitter at http://techknitting.blogspot.sg/2007/05/easier-way-to-kitchener-stitch-also.html.

 Just your basic baby sock

 Designed by Patti Pierce Stone.
 The pattern is free but it is for charity or personal use only.
 Neither the pattern nor the socks made from it, are to be sold.
 Sizes from preemies to toddlers.
 The instructions include both toe-up and top-down.

 Toe-up instructions include sections on the short row heel, heel turning, leg and finishing for the cuff.
 Cuff down instructions include sections on dividing instep and heel, heel flap, gusset, gusset decrease, foot shaping and closing.